List of Miss Universe countries

-This is a list of countries that have participated in the Miss Universe pageant (until 2021 edition).
+This is a list of Miss Universe participating countries or territories since the inaugural edition of the competition in 1952 to the present.

-Entrants 1952–present
+Entrants (1952–present)

 Replaced pageants

 The following list consists of the delegations that have acquired the national Miss Universe franchise and replaced a former national pageant.
 Some of the former organizations still remain active for other purposes.